 As it is a very good movie, that was a good way for me to end my little Olivia de Havilland’s film marathon.
-As she played here, and brilliantly, someone with a big heart, we can see she was on the good way to play the part of Melanie Hamilton in Gone With the Wind, another character with a great heart.
+As she played here, and brilliantly, someone with a big heart, we can see why Melanie Hamilton’s part in Gone With the Wind was eventually offered to her.
 Even if she was great in A Midsummer Night’s Dream, this is for me one of her first best performances.
-As I said before, Olivia always knew how to played the good women and, in this film, she made it very well one more time.
-Her chemistry with Errol Flynn was also one of the best.
+As I said before, Olivia always knew how to play the good women and, in this film, she did it very well again.
+Her chemistry with Errol Flynn was also at its best.

 Well, that’s it.
 As you can see, these are eight very different Olivia de Havilland’s films.
 For those who haven’t seen any of her movies, I hope it convinced you to see some! 🙂 I have now started a William Holden’s Films Marathon so you can expect a similar article for it.